 Charlotte is served by a number of interstate highways: I-77, I-85, I-485 and I-277 (which has two sections, the Brookshire Freeway and the John Belk Freeway).
 Charlotte Route 4 also loops between I-277 and I-485.
 The Independence Freeway/US-74 also links downtown with other areas of the city.
 Those who move to Charlotte should familiarize themselves with the city traffic patterns.

 Charlotte Douglas International Airport is somewhere around the eighth busiest airport in the world (depending on what you are measuring).
 It is the largest hub for US Airways and is also used by the military.
-Over 38 million passengers per year use the airport, as of 2010.
+Over 44 million passengers used the airport in 2015, making it the fifth busiest airport in the United States.

 Charlotte is the country’s second-largest financial center; many moving to the city are, or will be, employed in this sector.
 Charlotte is not, however, a one-industry town.
 If you are looking for work you will be pleased to learn there are 283 large companies in the city that employ more than 500 people.
 Of those companies, 136 are regional, national or world headquarters.
 Employers range from the aforementioned financial institutions to healthcare providers, government and education.